foam-framework/foam/tutorial/1-concepts.md

 ## MVC

-MVC, or Model-View-Controller, is a pattern for breaking up applications into reusable, decoupled components.
+MVC is a classic pattern for breaking up applications into reusable, decoupled components.

-FOAM is deeply MVC, and takes these ideas farther than many frameworks.
-Most Javascript frameworks are largely about the view.
-They have little or nothing to say about the data model (cf. AngularJS) and their controllers are generally either automatic and simplistic, or tediously handwritten by developers.

 The conventional definition of MVC is as follows:

 - **Model:** Stores and represents your data.
 - **View:** Presents this data to the user, for viewing and maybe editing.
 - **Controller:** Mediates between the other two.

-Controllers are frequently either absent, or a mess of glue code that manually binds all the fields in the model to DOM elements of the view.
-This is neither convenient, nor in the spirit of MVC.
+Many frameworks focus on the model and the view, which are almost by definition application-specific.
+Every app needs its own fields, and its own style of presentation.
+But the definitions of the models and their views can be pretty lightweight, especially with some reasonable default views that can be easily extended.

+FOAM goes a step farther and allows controllers to be generic, so that they can operate on all kinds of models and views.
+In many cases, FOAM's default controllers can be used to build your application, requiring your own code only for application-specific details while the base controllers provide navigation, animations, editing, searching, and so on.

 ### Terminology Warning